KxSystems/docs/docs/kb/ssl.md

 ...
 (CA certificate in base64 encoding) ...
 -----END CERTIFICATE-----
 ```
 sequences.
-Before, between, and after the certificates text is allowed which can be used e.g. for descriptions of the certificates.
+Text is allowed before, between, and after the certificates; it can be used, for example, for descriptions of the certificates.

 Default value is `<OPENSSLDIR>/cacert.pem`